Area-53-Robotics/Intro-To-Robotics/docs/software/git/introduction.md

 Git is a very powerful piece of software, with a lot of options.
 It is very manual, and doesn't do anything without the user specifying it.
 This makes it very difficult and unintuitive to use.

-Despite this, git is an extremly powerful tool.
+Despite this, git is an extremely powerful tool.
 We use git for the following reasons:

 ### Collaboration